 National Rail Safety Regulation and Investigation

-On 20 January 2013 the new National Rail Safety Regulator became operational from 20 January 2013, administering a single national set of rail safety laws for Australia.
+The National Rail Safety Regulator became operational from 20 January 2013, administering a single national set of rail safety laws for Australia.

 In July 2009, as part of the Government's Seamless National Economy agenda, the Council of Australian Governments (COAG) agreed to national transport regulation reforms including the establishment of a national rail safety law and national rail safety regulator.
 The Australian Transport Safety Bureau (ATSB) was also to expand its role to cover national rail safety investigations.
 COAG then agreed in December 2009 that South Australia would host the national rail safety regulator, to be operational in January 2013.

 The rail reform aims to resolve a century of inconsistent regulatory practices between the states and territories that have constrained rail transport operators across jurisdictional borders.
 The practical benefits of national rail safety regulation will include single national accreditation for rail transport operators, removing duplication of auditing, monitoring and inspection processes, and the improved availability of resources and specialist knowledge to inform decision making and safety investigations.

 A Regulatory Impact Statement (RIS) on the rail reform examined the case for national reform and provided significant input to the COAG decision.
 Following consultation in November 2008, COAG considered the RIS and it was finalised in May 2009.

 Download a copy of the Single, National Rail Safety Regulatory and Investigation Framework RIS and appendices:

 A subsequent Regulatory Impact Statement conducted by the National Transport Commission on the draft Rail Safety National Law agreed by Ministers in November 2011, found that the economic benefits of the regulatory reform was between $28 and $71 million over the next decade.